Table of Contents

-Facebook Shops, previously called a Facebook Page Shop, enables qualified ecommerce retailers to showcase their brands and products on a customized, mobile-optimized page.
+Facebook Shops, previously called a Facebook Page Shop, enables qualified ecommerce retailers to showcase their brands and products on a customised, mobile-optimised page.

 Listed products also appear in users’ feeds, which provides an easy and effective way to drive traffic to your Shop.
 One of the benefits to a Shop is it integrates the social shopping experience across Instagram and Facebook.